Due to COVID-19 health concerns, Sanctuary Youth Shelter staff is on call and can be reached at (559) 777-5101.

 Youth are able to gain access to the Sanctuary Youth Shelter on a referral or walk-in basis, or by accessing one of over 266 Safe Place sites located in the Fresno area.

-Runaway and/or homeless youth must be between the ages of 12-18 (18 If in a high school or equivalent program); must not be under the influence of drugs or alcohol at the time of entry; must not have a history of violence, serious mental illness, sexual offenses, or arson.
+Runaway and/or homeless youth must be between the ages of 12-17; must not be under the influence of drugs or alcohol at the time of entry; must not have a history of violence, serious mental illness, sexual offenses, or arson.
 Youth on probation or dependents of the county will have cases reviewed on a case-by-case basis.

 Pre-appraisal assessment must be completed by staff at Sanctuary Youth Shelter.